semruktech/facial-landmark-analysis/README.md

 ```

 When the interface is running:
-- Simply click on the location you want to calculate fractal dimension.
+- Simply click two points for the calibration.
-- The second click removes the previous calculation.
-- You can click on the location you want to calculate fractal dimension again.
-- Press q to exit the program.
+- Enter the actual distance between this two calibration points in milimeters.
+- Results will be written in the "results" folder.